-*Update Feb.
-2018: Get $10 off your 1st oVertone purchase of $30 or more here!
+*Update: Get $10 off your 1st oVertone purchase of $30 or more here!
 Also check out my updated oVertone review (Vibrant Orange, Extreme Orange, & Copper kit comparison) and my oVertone Ginger review.
 Also check out this post about how I match my eyebrows to my oVertone Orange hair.*

 I wasn’t sure which conditioners to order so I sent oVertone an email asking what I should use to achieve my goal: Jessica Hamby hair!
 I sent photos of her and my current color, and they responded saying I should try Vibrant Orange (starting out with the Go Deep treatments until I got my desired color and then maintaining it with Daily Conditioners).
 I ordered the set that comes with both as well as a trial-size conditioner (update 2020: the kits don’t come with the free trail size conditioner anymore.)

 Coloring my hair (Go Deep Weekly Treatment)

-When the conditioners got here, I got my partner Lucas to help me with the Go Deep treatment since you’re supposed to saturate all of your hair evenly, and I have so much hair.
-I also bought a dye brush and some alligator clips to make it easier.
+When the conditioners got here, I got my partner Lucas to apply the Go Deep treatment (now called Coloring Conditioner) since you’re supposed to saturate all of your hair evenly, and I have so much hair.
 It took a while, and honestly it seems like it would be difficult to do it yourself, unless you’re already good at dying your hair and know what you’re doing.

 After one treatment my hair was reddish, but not as vibrant as I wanted, so the next day Lucas did the treatment again, and then I was really pleased with the results!
 I went out that night and got a bunch of compliments–someone even said my hair looked like fire.